-The President, upon the recommendation of the Chancellor, may grant leave without pay to employees, not to exceed six (6) continuous months.
-Employees may be granted leave without pay for a period not to exceed one (1) year.
-Leave without pay is handled and approved in Workday.
+The President, upon the recommendation of the Chancellor, may grant leave without pay to classified employees, not to exceed six (6) continuous months.
+Non-classified employees may be granted leave without pay for a period not to exceed one (1) year.